Lori Loughlin & Mossimo Giannulli Sentenced To Prison Time For College Admissions Scandal

 In a detention memo released Tuesday, U.S. Attorney Andrew Lelling of Massachusetts wrote that Gianulli would receive a higher sentence after engaging closely with Singer.
 He directed “the bribe payments to USC and Singer” and “personally confronted his daughter's high school counselor to prevent the scheme from being discovered,” Lelling wrote.

-Though Loughlin took a less active role in the scam, she was “fully complicit, eagerly enlisting Singer a second time for her younger daughter, and coaching her daughter not to 'say too much' to her high school's legitimate college counsellor,” the memo reads.

 Other members of the so-called Operation Varsity Blues have already faced sentencing.
-Actress Felicity Huffman was charged with fraud conspiracy in the scandal after allegedly paying Singer to inflate her daughter’s standardized test scores.
+Actress Felicity Huffman was charged with fraud conspiracy in the scandal after allegedly paying Singer to inflate her daughter’s standardised test scores.
 Huffman pleaded guilty in April 2019 and served 11 days of her two-week sentence in October.
-She has since released a statement apologizing and expressing shame over her role in the scam.
+She has since released a statement apologising and expressing shame over her role in the scam.

 However, it seems now that prosecutors seek to take a strong stance against the more serious parents involved in the bribery scheme with heavier sentences.
 Loughlin and Giannulli have not yet commented on the sentence.